kairos-io/provider-kubeadm/README.md

 - kubeadm, kubelet, and kubectl binaries (specific version)
 - provider-kubeadm plugin

-**Important**: The `kubernetesVersion` in your configuration must match the kubeadm/kubelet version in your image.
+**Important**: The `kubernetesVersion` in your configuration must match the `KUBEADM_VERSION` build argument used when building your Kairos image with the Dockerfile.

 ### Prerequisites